-Our IT department provides campus resources that are not fully tested in an Android/IOS environment.
-These resources include student portals, printing software, testing software, etc. Though the new IPads/tablets may be powerful enough to run the software or resources, the IT resources provided are optimized for a Windows/MacOS environment.
-Android and IOS support is very limited on our campus.
+Our IT department provides campus resources that are not fully tested in an Android/IOS environment, including campus resources such as: student portals, printing software, testing software, etc. Though the new iPads/tablets may be powerful enough to run the software and/or resources, the IT resources provided are optimized for a Windows/MacOS environment.
+To add, Android and IOS support is very limited on our campus.